citp/privacy-policy-historical/n/nb/nbn/nbnco.com.au.md

 ### Security

-NBN Co will take all reasonable precautions to safeguard your information from misuse and loss and from unauthorised access, modification or disclosure.
+NBN Co will take reasonable precautions to safeguard your information from misuse and loss and from unauthorised access, modification or disclosure.
 You should keep in mind that no internet, transmission or technology is ever completely secure or error-free.
 In particular, e-mails sent to or from this website may not be secure.

 ### How to Contact NBN Co

-If you have any questions or concerns about this Privacy Policy please contact the NBN Co Privacy Officer at privacyofficer@nbnco.com.au  or by mail to Privacy Officer, Level 11, Arthur Street, North Sydney, NSW 2060.
+If you have any questions or concerns about this Privacy Policy please contact the NBN Co Privacy Officer at [privacyofficer@nbnco.com.au](mailto:privacyofficer@nbnco.com.au)  or by mail to Privacy Officer, Level 11, Arthur Street, North Sydney, NSW 2060.

 Alternatively there are several other ways you can contact NBN Co:

-  * By using the online form on the website
+  * By using the [online form](https://web.archive.org/corporate-information/contact-us-form.html) on the website
   * By emailing NBN Co at [info@nbnco.com.au](mailto:info@nbnco.com.au)
   * By calling NBN Co on 1800 OUR NBN (1800 687 626)